There is always a cue present anyway. But does it mean we don’t have to add specific cue to the behavior we teach? No!

 If the handler is doing or saying something, that is starting the dogs behavior, it’s a cue.

 So it is a bit of information that tells the dog that, at this exact moment, in this situation, it will most likely pay off if you do behavior x.

 But when should you add a cue?
 What should it look like?
 How to make it strong and reliable in every moment you need it?
 We will answer these questions (and more!) during this webinar!

 During this webinar we will also talk about:

-This webinar will be available as a recording only. there will be an option to ask the question on a Facebook group.
+This webinar is available as a recording only.
+There is an option to ask the question on a Facebook group.